Overview of the Physics[ThreePlusOne] package

 Commands to decompose 4D tensorial expressions into 3+1 with respect to its free and contracted indices

 Computational representations for the 3D: metric, covariant derivative, Christoffel symbols, Ricci and Riemann tensors.

-Computational representations for the lapse, shift, unit normal and time vectors and extrinsic curvature related to the ADM equations.
+Computational representations for the lapse, shift, unit normal, time vector and extrinsic curvature related to the ADM equations.

 When ThreePlusOne is loaded: